 During the program, we will be sharing a traditional Norwegian space together, a launchpad for our exploratory journey where we will wander the dramatic landscape together, create work in the field, swim in crystal-clear waters, learn from local experts about the sea-faring history of the land's inhabitants, and travel by water in traditional Norwegian wood-hull boats during the day, and at night participate in creative lectures and workshops led by fellow artists-in-residence over family-style meals in our countryside home.

 The cost for the Light Grey Art Lab Norway Creative Residency Program is $1750 USD.
 This covers all meals, lodging, transportation from Bergen, Norway, and many supplies for our workshops and content during the program.
 The program cost does not cover airfare or travel to arrive in Norway, as artists will be joining us from around the world.
 If you have any questions about the program, please feel free to read through the program details below and/or reach out with questions : firstname.lastname@example.org

 Transportation to and from our home base from Bergen, Norway will be provided on the first and last days of each session.
-We will provide a schedule of activities to all involved before the trip as well as information on how to prepare for a safe, comfortbale, and incredible stay.
+We will provide information on how to prepare for a safe, comfortbale, and incredible stay.

 The Light Grey Art Lab Norway Residency program emphasizes connectivity, discovery, and learning together in a natural space fit for introspection and innovation.
 We welcome creatives interested in challenging themselves to do something new within their creative practice, to be bold, and to transform alongside others looking to do the same.